emreYbs/Readme.md/README.md

 ### A little info about me 🧑‍💻

 I am an instructor at a university and help my students with technical English.
 I try to improve myself on Python, natural language processing, and infoSec.
-I am not a professional programmer or a cyber security professional.
+BTW I am not a professional programmer.
 However, I have a strong desire to learn and improve everyday.
-So, who knows I may switch careers soon.
-We need to be open-minded and flexible in life, don't we ❔  😊
+I may switch careers soon.
+We need to be open-minded, learn constantly and flexible in life, don't we ❔  😊

 I am a serious ameteur of these subjects:
-* Cybersecurity  🛡️
+* Cybersecurity  🛡️ *(Currently, CompTIA PenTest+, Security+, CEH v9, OSCP certified)*
 * Osint :eyes:
 * Natural language processing 🗣️   💬
 * Bugbounty  🐛